-Under the Fund Services Agreement, the Administrator provides facilitating administrative services, including: (i) providing services of persons competent to perform such administrative and clerical functions as are necessary to provide effective administration of the Funds; (ii) facilitating the performance of administrative and professional services to the Funds by others, including the Funds' Custodian; (iii) preparing, but not paying for, the periodic updating of the Funds' Registration Statement, Prospectuses and Statement of Additional Information in conjunction with Fund counsel, including the printing of such documents for the purpose of filings with the SEC and state securities administrators, and preparing reports to the Funds' shareholders and the SEC; (iv) preparing in conjunction with Fund counsel, but not paying for, all filings under the securities or "Blue Sky" laws of such states or countries as are designated by the Distributor, which may be required to register or gualify, or continue the registration or gualification, of the Funds and/or their shares under such laws; (v) preparing notices and agendas for meetings of the Board and minutes of such meetings in all matters required by the 1940 Act to be acted upon by the Board; and (vi) monitoring daily and periodic compliance with respect to all requirements and restrictions of the 1940 Act, the Internal Revenue Code and the Prospectuses.
+Under the Fund Services Agreement, the Administrator provides facilitating administrative services, including: (i) providing services of persons competent to perform such administrative and clerical functions as are necessary to provide effective administration of the Funds; (ii) facilitating the performance of administrative and professional services to the Funds by others, including the Funds' Custodian; (iii) preparing, but not paying for, the periodic updating of the Funds' Registration Statement, Prospectuses and Statement of Additional Information in conjunction with Fund counsel, including the printing of such documents for the purpose of filings with the SEC and state securities administrators, and preparing reports to the Funds' shareholders and the SEC; (iv) preparing in conjunction with Fund counsel, but not paying for, all filings under the securities or "Blue Sky" laws of such states or countries as are designated by the Distributor, which may be required to register or qualify, or continue the registration or qualification, of the Funds and/or their shares under such laws; (v) preparing notices and agendas for meetings of the Board and minutes of such meetings in all matters required by the 1940 Act to be acted upon by the Board; and (vi) monitoring daily and periodic compliance with respect to all requirements and restrictions of the 1940 Act, the Internal Revenue Code and the Prospectuses.

-For the administrative services rendered to the Funds by GFS, the Funds pay GFS the greater of an annual minimum fee or an asset based fee, which scales downward based upon the respective Fund's net assets.
+For the administrative services rendered to the Funds by UFS, the Funds pay UFS the greater of an annual minimum fee or an asset based fee, which scales downward based upon the respective Fund's net assets.
 The Funds also pays the Administrator for any out-of-pocket expenses.
-For the fiscal years ended November 30, 2017, November 30, 2018 and November 30, 2019, the Copeland Risk Managed Dividend Growth Fund paid administration fees in the amount of \$151,193, \$149,807 and \$118,601, respectively.
-For the fiscal years ended November 30, 2018 and November 30, 2017, November 30, 2017, November 30, 2019, the Copeland Risk Managed Dividend Growth Fund paid administration fees in the amount of \$151,193, \$149,807 and \$118,601, respectively.
-For the fiscal years ended November 30, 2017, November 30, 2019, the Copeland Risk Managed Dividend Growth Fund Paid administration fees in the amount of \$151,193, \$149,807 and \$118,601, respectively.
-For the fiscal years ended November 30, 2017, November 30, 2018, and November 30, 2019, the fiscal years ended November 30, 2019, the fiscal years ended November 30, 2017, November 30, 2018, and November 30, 2019, the fiscal years ended November 30, 2017, November 30, 2018, and November 30, 2019, the fiscal years ended November 30, 2017, November 30, 2018, and November 30, 2019, the fiscal years ended November 30, 2019, the fis the Copeland International Risk Managed Dividend Growth Fund paid administration fees in the amount of \$24,136, \$32,030 and \$24,143, respectively.
-For the fiscal period ended November 30, 2017, and fiscal years ended November 30, 2018 and November 30, 2019, the Copeland SMID Cap Dividend Growth Fund paid administration fees in the amount of \$3,321, \$4,127, and \$9,813, respectively.
+For the fiscal years ended November 30, 2019, November 30, 2020 and November 30, 2021, the Copeland SMID Cap Dividend Growth Fund paid administration fees in the amount of \$9,813, \$22,003 and \$43,175 respectively.
+For the fiscal years ended November 30, 2021, the Copeland Dividend Growth Fund paid administration fees in the amount of \$9,813, \$22,003 and \$43,175 respectively.
+For the fiscal years ended November 30, 2019, November 30, 2020 and November 30, 2021, the Copeland Dividend Growth Fund paid administration fees in the amount of \$118,601, \$88,051 and \$84,382, respectively.
+The Copeland International Small Cap Fund commenced operations after November 30, 2021 and did not pay any administration fees to UFS during the fiscal year ended November 30, 2021.